-The UBC community offers a number of opportunities to learn mindfulness and practice meditation in the 30-Day Online Mindfulness Challenge and Meditation groups at UBC.
+The UBC community offers a number of opportunities to learn mindfulness and practice meditation, including on-campus mediation groups, and webinars.

 Benefits of mindfulness